Luc Montagnier, Nobel-winning virologist who co-discovered HIV, dies at 89

 Ultimately, the work done by Dr. Montagnier and his colleagues — including Françoise Barré-Sinoussi who detected telltale viral activity in the original sample — paved the way for an HIV blood test, spurred the development of AIDS drugs and therapies, and earned the two Pasteur scientists a share of the Nobel Prize in physiology or medicine in 2008.

-Much to Dr. Montagnier’s dismay, his findings also plunged him into a decade-long battle for scientific glory, national pride and millions of dollars in blood-test patent royalties, as he and an American team led by National Cancer Institute researcher Robert C. Gallo vied over who discovered what, and when.
+Dr. Montagnier’s reputation later plummeted as colleagues accused him of spreading pseudoscience and threatening public health through his opposition to vaccine mandates.
+But for decades, he remained best known for his HIV research and his work to prevent AIDS.
+Much to his dismay, his early findings plunged him into a decade-long battle for scientific glory, national pride and millions of dollars in blood-test patent royalties, as he and an American team led by National Cancer Institute researcher Robert C. Gallo vied over who discovered what, and when.

 Amid allegations of scientific misconduct, self-serving behavior and outright theft, the dispute was formally resolved only with help from President Ronald Reagan and French Prime Minister Jacques Chirac, with both sides claiming a share of the credit.